-The company’s core operations are focused in the Permian Basin, which underlies a 250 miles wide and 300 miles long area of Southeast New Mexico and West Texas.
-In 2014, substantially all of its estimated proved reserves were located in its core operating areas and consisted of 68% oil and 42% natural gas.
+The company's core operations are focused in the Permian Basin, which underlies a 250 mile wide and 300 mile long area of Southeast New Mexico and West Texas.
+In 2015, substantially all of its estimated proved reserves were located in its core operating areas and consisted of 59% oil and 41% natural gas.

 Concho Resources has assembled a multi-year inventory of vertical and horizontal development drilling and exploration projects, including projects to further evaluate the areal extent of the Yeso formation and the Wolfberry play; the Brushy Canyon, Bone Spring and Wolfcamp formations in the Delaware Basin; and the Spraberry and Wolfcamp formations in the Texas Permian.

 The company sells its oil and natural gas production principally to marketers and other purchasers that have access to pipeline facilities.

 A significant portion of its oil in Southeast New Mexico, primarily on the New Mexico Shelf, is connected directly to oil gathering pipelines.

 Concho Resources sells the majority of its natural gas under individually negotiated natural gas purchase contracts using market-based pricing.

 The company’s major customers include HollyFrontier Refining and Marketing and Enterprise Crude Oil, which accounted for 25% and 12%, respectively, of Concho Resources' revenues in 2015.

 Concho Resources' revenues the company’s net revenues decreased by 32% to $1.8 billion due to a decline in realized oil and natural gas prices, offset partially by increased production due to a successful drilling program.